Viewed 21421 times

 Also known as

-Cracked wheat, Dalia, Bulgar, Burghul, Fada, Lapsi, Bulgar Wheat.
+Cracked wheat, Dalia, Bulgar, Burghul, Fada, Lapsi, Bulgar Wheat, Couscous

-A similar product, bulgur wheat, is also made by cracking wheat kernels.
-Bulgur, however, is made from wheat kernels which are steamed and toasted before cracking, so that they develop a rich, nutty flavor.
-Bulgur also requires minimal cooking, since it is already partially cooked.
-Cracked wheat, on the other hand, uses whole raw wheat grains.
-When the broken wheat is cooked, it has a very hearty, warm aroma and a grainy, delightful taste.
-It is slightly nutty and chewy.
-Broken wheat may be ground into coarse, medium and fine kernels.
+Bulgur wheat is also made by cracking wheat kernels.
+Bulgur, however, is made from wheat kernels that are steamed and toasted before cracking, so they develop a rich, nutty flavour.
+Bulgur also requires minimal cooking, since it is already partially-cooked.

-Big whole wheat kernels that have a firm texture and large sized grains.
-Good as cereal or in casseroles, salads and stuffing.
+Large-sized broken wheat has a firm texture.
+It can be used as a cereal, or in casseroles, salads and stuffing.
 Toast them to boost the flavour and shorten the cooking time.

-Medium sized whole wheat kernels that are usually used for salty preparations like upma or namkeen dalia.
+Medium-sized wheat kernels are usually used for savoury preparations like upma or namkeen dalia.

-Small, crushed whole wheat kernels that have a firm and fine texture.
+Small, crushed wheat kernels have a firm and fine texture.
 These are usually used to prepare broken wheat kheer or sweet lapsi with milk.

 How to select